My First RV Trip

 Unknowingly more was on the horizon for us, we let a sense of relief creep in as we drove our jalopy around the neighborhoods of million dollar homes on the North side of Lake Tahoe.
 The GPS tried navigating us to a nearby National Forest campground to call home for the night, but after trespassing across the lawns of the wealthy we came across a sign for this elusive destination; that single-handily shattered our dreams.
 Overnight parking was prohibited.
 AS was drinking, camping, and starting fires.
 So much for our peaceful and relaxing evening.
 In the end, we stumbled upon a random campground.
 Fleeing early the next morning, like a regrettable one night stand, before anyone could come to collect fees.

 Most people at this point would have found the abort button — and rightly so!
 But I’m not most people.
 To have any success at a rescue mission we needed a superhero.
-Digging deep in the memory banks I knew just where to find one.
+Digging deep in the memory banks I knew just where to find one to save my first RV trip.

 Off To Rescue Are Beloved RV

 Caz would captain Sherman, and I would tow them with a cheap rope over the mountains of Nevada.
 Simple enough, and even started out pretty smoothly.
 Until Sherman’s fat ass started breaking ropes.
 Then the battery died.
 Which meant Caz had no power steering, lights or one truly crucial component – BRAKES!
 Never, dawned on us to jump charge the battery.
 And instead of dragging Sherman to the next exit so we had comfy beds to sleep in we bought beer and slept in Mr. Home Depot truck.
-One dumb decision after another was the theme to this reality series.
+One dumb decision after another was the theme to this reality series called, “My First RV Trip“.

 With a fresh hangover & crink in the neck, our pilgrimage west began again.
 Never dawned on us to jump charge the battery still, so with no brakes Sherman was like a cannibalistic battering ram slamming into the Home Depot truck every time I let off the gas or down a slope.
 This was Caz’s braking system to slow his gravity induced downhill roll.
 Don’t worry I got revenge every time the rope got tight delivering a healthy dose of whiplash to my counterpart.
 Annoyed with the constant collisions between a deadstick RV & the one-ton we eventually started putting the truck behind Sherman on steep grades.
 That way the truck could just rappel him down the mountain, no slamming collision required.
 So much easier than simply charging a battery right?